chrisfishbob/Spark/README.md

 "Hello, World!"
 1
 ```
-prints "3", "Hello, World!", and "1" to the console respectively
+prints "3", "Hello, World!", and "1" to the console respectively.

 ## Installation / Dependencies
 The Spark interpreter requires Python@3.10 or above, to check your Python version: